-Eye symptoms include redness, tearing, grittiness, light sensitivity, and blurred vision.
+Eye symptoms, when they occur, include redness, tearing, grittiness, light sensitivity, and blurred vision.
 Rosacea can also cause burning, itching, and swelling.
-In severe cases, it can lead to thickened skin and an enlarged, “bulbous” nose and chin.
+In severe cases, it can lead to thickened skin and an enlarged, bulbous nose and chin.

 The cause of rosacea isn’t known.
 It’s thought to be a response to ongoing inflammation in the body.
 Immune system changes and gut bacteria imbalance may also be factors.

-There are various treatments available for managing rosacea, but what you eat may also be able to help you reduce flare-ups.
+There are various treatments available for managing rosacea, but what you eat may also help you reduce flare-ups.

 - sun protection